openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/tokenizers.rst

          <openvino_dir>/runtime/lib/arm64/Release/

-After that you can add binary extension in the code with:
+After that, you can add the binary extension to the code:

 .. tab-set::